ginshsingh-crypto/CodeUpgradeEngine/replit.md

 **User Authentication**: Replit Auth (OIDC) for web dashboard login with automatic user provisioning on first login.

-**Add-in Authentication** (Primary - Password-based):
+**Add-in Authentication** (Email/Password):
+- Users sign in to web dashboard with Replit Auth, then set an add-in password in Settings
-- Email/password login similar to BIMLogiq
+- Email/password login from the Revit add-in
 - Passwords hashed with bcrypt (cost factor 12)
 - Session tokens stored as SHA-256 hashes for O(1) lookups
 - 30-day session expiry with automatic renewal
 - Sessions stored in dedicated `addinSessions` table

-**API Authentication** (Legacy - Deprecated):
-- API keys still supported for backward compatibility
-- SHA-256 hashing for secure storage
-- X-API-Key header validation
-- Users encouraged to upgrade to password-based login
+- Bearer token authentication for all add-in API requests

 **Rate Limiting**:
 - Login: 10 attempts per minute per IP+email combination